Positive07/nata/readme.md

   end,
 }
 ```
+Nata's OOP functionality is implemented as a single system that passes every event (except for "filter" and "add") to the entity.
+If you want to use this system in combination with other systems, add `nata.oop` to the `systems` table.

 ## Contributing
 This library is in very early development.
 Feel free to make suggestions about the design.
 Issues and pull requests are always welcome.